sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 Refreshes the data for the report object that is controlled by the `ObjectHandle`.

+### getData(options?: Object): ReportObjectResultData[]

+Returns all of the data from the report object.
+This data matches what appears in the report object, including any filters that have been applied.

+#### Arguments

+`options` is an optional options bundle for customizing the returned data.
+The following options are supported:

+- `formatData` specifies the format of the returned data.
+  - `true` returns all formatted data.
+  - `false` returns all unformatted data.
+  - `"datesOnly"` `default` returns SAS date values as formatted data and returns all other values as unformatted data.

+#### Return value

+Returns an array of [`ReportObjectResultData`](ReportObjectResultData.md) objects, where each object is associated with one data set.

 ### getSelectedData(options?: Object): ReportObjectResultData[]

 Returns a user's selection data from the report object.
 Returns an empty array if the object has no selections.